The Abundance Paradox

 25. Eight Neurological Constraints

 The following constraints are not cultural.
 They are not educational failures.
-They are hardware specifications of the primate brain, observable across cultures, measurable with fMRI and hormonal assays, and consistent across centuries of recorded behaviour.
+They are observable tendencies of the primate brain, measurable with fMRI and hormonal assays, and consistent in direction across cultures and centuries of recorded behaviour.
 Each one must be addressed by the architecture — not assumed away.

 25.1 Dual-Process Cognition